 For the purposes of this example, browse to Materials> Fabric & Wall Coverings> Patterns & Prints> Climbing Floral> Blue> Floral Navy Print.

 You could also import an image from an outside source, such as a picture that you have taken, or from a picture that you located online.

-For instructions on how to add your own materials to Home Designer, see the article on Adding a custom material linked in the Related Articles section.
+For instructions on how to add your own materials to Home Designer, please see the Related Articles section below.

-- Click on the Select Color button to display the Color Chooser dialog, select an off white, and click OK.
+Click on the Select Color button to display the Color Chooser dialog, select an off white color, then click OK.

-- Adjust the material's transparency using the slider to 40%
+Adjust the material's Transparency using the slider or input field.

-- Click OK when you have completely making changes to apply them, and the material in your User Libraries will take on the characteristics that you have adjusted.
+Click OK when you have completely making changes to apply them, and the material in your User Catalog will take on the characteristics that you have adjusted.

 For the purposes of this example, we will walk you through adjusting the material in the Base Cabinet Specification dialog.

 To change the cabinet's glass material using the dialog

 Use the Select Objects tool to select the Base Cabinet, and click on the Open Object edit tool to again display the Base Cabinet Specification dialog.